therealchjones/mffer/docs/autoanalyze.md

 Adding further `-v` options has no effect.

-`autoanalyze` evaluates files within _`input_directory`_, which is expected to contain some subset of an Android filesystem as created by the `autoextract` program, and is likely named `mff-device-files-`_`version`_ for the version of Marvel Future Fight it contains.
+`autoanalyze` evaluates files within _`input_directory`_, which is expected to contain somewhere beneath it files named `base.apk` and `config.`_`abi`_`.apk` (for some ABI name).
+This may be a simple directory containing these files, such as the `mff-apks-`_`date`_ directory made by `apkdl`, some subset of an Android filesystem such as the `mff-device-files-`_`version`_ directory created by the `autoextract` program, or any other searchable file hierarchy containing these two files.
+If more than one of each type of file is located, an error message is printed; the easiest way to fix this is to choose a better subdirectory or relocate the files you wish to analyze into a directory of their own.

 The final products created by `autoanalyze` are directories named `mff-ghidra-`_`version`_ and `mff-jadx-`_`version`_ within the directory